dylanpthomas02/VRGame-PuttWorld/README.md

 # VRGame-PuttWorld

 # Description
-Mini golf in night setting.
+Mini golf in tree lined environment.
-All models designed by me in Blender 2.80.
+All models except foliage designed by me in Blender 2.80.

 # Gameplay
 ![](puttworld.gif)